-It is 45 years since the Equal Pay Act came into force, but there is still a massive inequality between men’s and women’s pay.
+It is more than 50 years since equal pay law has been in force, but there is still a massive inequality between men’s and women’s pay.
 There is a 14.9% gap between men’s and women’s combined hourly rates, and a shocking 32.2% gap when you compare women’s part-time hourly rate to men’s full-time hourly rate.
 Over a lifetime, this means that the average working woman will earn over £500,000 less than her male counterpart.

 These headline figures represent a lifetime of pay inequality for women, and it is vital that trade unions take action to tackle this for their members.